-- The Wood demon loves stewed vegetables.
-He will offer 2. you silver and gold and precious stones in thankfulness. - When you have enough and want the millstone to stop, 3. just say 'Enough and done'! - From then on, the millstone gave them a fine new house 4. house, green fields full of crops, horses and cattle and enough food to eat and nice clothes to wear. - 5.
+- 1. The elder brother was rich and successful but mean and big headed. - 2.
+The Wood demon loves stewed vegetables.
+He will offer you silver and gold and precious stones in thankfulness. - 3.
+When you have enough and want the millstone to stop, just say 'Enough and done'! - 4.
+From then on, the millstone gave them a fine new house house, green fields full of crops, horses and cattle and enough food to eat and nice clothes to wear.. - 5.
 The millstone kept turning, pouring out salt and the boat kept sinking till it sank to the bottom of the sea with the rich man and the millstone.
 The rich man was drowned for his greed.
-The magic millstone kept turning, even at the bottom of the sea, pouring out the finest. - C. 1.
-The poor man's brother said so because he anticipated that his poor brother has come to ask for monetary help. - Poor man's brother said so because he did not want to help 2. him. - Poor man said so to the Wood demon because he wanted 3. the millstone from him. - The poor brother said to his rich brother because he did 4. not want to sell the millstone, as it was very beneficial for him. - 'Help!' cried the rich man.
-He was afraid of drowning.
-5.
+The magic millstone kept turning, even at the bottom of the sea, pouring out the finest.